ariatemplates/hashspace/public/samples/component2/description.md

-This example shows a simple component which purpose is to enter a numeric value.
+This example shows a simple component that allows to enter a numeric value.
 The value entered by the user will be considered as valid if it can be interpreted as a number, and if it is included withing the *min* and *max* boundaries.
 When the value is incorrect, the field background is set to orange.
-On top of this, the component shows a button along with the field in order to let the user reset the field value.
+The component also shows a button next to the field in order to let the user reset the value to a predetermined value.

 [#output]

-It is interesting to note that this component exposes 4 public attributes, and 2 internal values (*internalValue* and *isValid*) to the component template.
-Of course, only the attributes are accessible to the component's caller.
-The difficulty is that attributes and properties are bound.
-Indeed:
+This component exposes 4 public attributes and 2 internal values (*internalValue* and *isValid*) to the component template.
+Of course, only the attributes are accessible to the component's host template.
+The main point of this example is to show how internal properties can be synchronized with public attributes - for instance:

-- when the *internalValue* - that is bound to the field - changes, its value should be propagated to the value attribute only if it is considered valid
+- when the *internalValue* changes, its value should be propagated to the value attribute only if it is considered valid
-- same for the *value* attribute that should be propagated to the field only if valid
+- the *value* attribute should be propagated to the field only if valid
 - the *isValid* property has to change depending on the *internalValue* and on the attribute values, etc.

-To manage these internal constraints the controller can implement two methods that will be automatically called:
+To manage these internal constraints the controller can implement onXxxChange() methods that will be automatically called when properties or bound attributes are updated

-- **onAttributeChange()** that is called when an attribute is changed by the host or the component templates
-- **onPropertyChange()** that is called when an internal property is changed by the component template

-It is important to note that **change handlers are not called when changes are performed by the controller itself**.
+It is important to note that **change handlers are not called when changes are performed by the controller itself** - i.e. **if a controller property is changed in a change handler, the change handler of the corresponding property will not be called**.
 This allows avoiding infinite loops and strange side effects.